 that come with this school year, I assure you we have set the bar high, and we will know by using data how we are doing in reaching our goals.
 In

-orientation sessions District-wide and broadcast a live forum for families about supports for English learners and special education services.
-Plus, we
+District-wide and broadcast a live forum for families about supports for English learners and special education services.
+Plus, we have a new

 Hear it all in Superintendent Ray’s weekly update video.

 UPDATE (8/14/20): We’re just two weeks away from the start of a new school year that will be unlike any other.
 Take a second,